dvidelabs/flatcc/doc/binary-format.md

 a type and a value.

-In the schema a union type is a set of table types with each table name assigned a type enumaration starting from 1.
+In the schema a union type is a set of table types with each table name assigned a type enumeration starting from 1.
 0 is the type NONE meaning the union has not value assigned.
 The union type is represented as a ubyte enum type, or in the binary format as a value of type `union_type_t` which for standard FlatBuffers is an 8-bit unsigned code